MAmirEshraghi/mamireshraghi.github.io/_pages/about.md

   - /about.html
 ---

-I'm Mohammad Amir Eshraghi, but I go by <b>Robin</b> in daily life!
+I'm Mohammad Amir Eshraghi, and I go by <b>Robin</b> in daily life!
 Formerly a Digital Electronic Engineer, now I've been a Researcher in the intersection of AI and Robotics.
 I am passionate about filling the gaps between deep learning, embodied AI, and robotic systems by contributing to egocentric AI and 3D recognition to develop intelligent robots that address real-world challenges.

 Recently, I have been collaborating with researchers at Oregon State University (OSU) to design a transformer-based machine vision system implemented on smartphone and robotic systems, enabling real-time decision-making for agricultural purposes.